DaveyHert/Varxell-Team-Creative-Design/README.md

 - **Animated SVG paths** for logo and decorative elements.
 - **Randomized floating cursors** in the careers section.
 - **Responsive design** for all screen sizes.

----

-## 📸 Add Your Own Screenshot

-Replace `public/screenshot.png` with your own screenshot for best results.

----

-## 📝 License

-MIT

----

-Enjoy exploring the creative features and smooth animations of the Varxell Team landing page!